A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 Further, AE-based models are usually combined with various regression models to predict RUL of machinery equipment \cite{xia2018two, ren2018remaining, ma2018predicting, yan2018industrial}.
 Xia \emph{et al.} \cite{xia2018two} develop a two-stage DNN-based prognosis approach.
 First, a denoising AE with ``softmax'' is applied to classify the acquired signals of the monitored bearings into different degradation stages.
 Then, regression models based on ANN are constructed for each health stage.
 The final RUL result is estimated by smoothing the regression results from different models via the following equation:

 where $X$ denotes the monitored signals, $n$ is the total number of health stages, $P(S_i|X)$ indicates the probability that the sample is classified into the $i$-th class and $R_i(X)$ is the intermediate RUL estimated by the $i$-th ANN regression model.
 Ren \emph{et al.} \cite{ren2018remaining} propose a similar approach to predict RUL of Lithium-Ion battery.
 First, a multi-dimensional feature extraction method with AE model is applied to represent battery health degradation, then the RUL prediction model-based DNN is trained for multi-battery remaining cycle life estimation.
 The experimental results show that the prediction accuracy of the proposed approach is 93.34\%, which is higher than the Bayesian regression model (89.08\%), the SVM model (89.34\%) and the linear regression model (88\%).
 In \cite{ma2018predicting}, the authors employ a stacked sparse AE and logistic regression to predict the RUL of an aircraft engine.
 The stacked sparse AE is applied to automatically extract and fuse degradation features from multiple sensors installed on the aircraft engine, while logistic regression is responsible for predicting the RUL.
-In \cite{yan2018industrial}, Yan \emph{et al.} present a concept of device electrocardiogram (DECG) and propose a RUL prediction methodology called integrated deep denoising auto-encoder (IDDA).
+In \cite{yan2018industrial}, Yan \emph{et al.} present a concept of device electrocardiogram (DECG) and propose a RUL prediction methodology called integrated deep denoising AE (IDDA).
 The IDDA consists of two DDA and a linear regression analysis.
 The experimental results show that the error between predicted and true values is about 20\%.
+In \cite{wang2020combining}, Wang \emph{et. al} firstly employ an AE trained with normal data to extract degradation curves of aircraft engines and build a degradation model template library.
+Then, they compare each test object with all template curves to get similarities and corresponding RULs based on a sliding window and complexity-invariant distance.
+At last, the estimated RUL can be obtained by calculating the weighted average of highly relevant corresponding RULs.